tiagodalloca/spec-examples/doc/bindings_utils.md

 => nil

-user> (bu/convert-keys "CTRL-c s") ;; represents a 'CTRL-s' keystroke followed by a 's'
+user> (bu/convert-keys "CTRL-c s") ;; represents a 'CTRL-c' keystroke followed by a 's'

 => (3 115) ;; sequence of key codes